stephenh/grpc-example/README.markdown

 * grpc-java, which is not natively REST friendly, so also more of an internal-only API choice, but going with this as I've used it before.

   (Granted, Seed is Go and I remember [Twirp](https://blog.twitch.tv/twirp-a-sweet-new-rpc-framework-for-go-5f2febbf35f) going by, so apologies if grpc is a red flag.)

+  (Also, in retrospect there are definitely boilerplate-y aspects to grpc, e.g. builders everywhere.
+Also, I do generally prefer more noun-/entity-based modeling, as then the CRUD/verb/plumbing is implicit/100% standardized vs. being slightly bespoke for each "RPC that is trying to be an entity".)

 For storage, considered: